traject/traject/doc/extending.md

 the specified versions of all gems are used (and also making sure no gems except those specified in the gemfile are available to the program).

+You should still `require` the gem in your traject config file, then just refer to what it provides in your config code as usual.

 You should check both the `Gemfile` and the `Gemfile.lock` that bundler creates into your source control repo.
 The